 Step 4.
 The simulation platform obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.

 Step 5.
 The output of step 4 is presented to Tx2’s AMI_Init function and Tx2’s AMI_Init function is executed.

+Step 6a.
+Redriver: The simulation platform convolves the impulse response returned by Rx1’s AMI_Init in step 3 by the output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

-Step 6.
-The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.
+Step 6b.
+Retimer: The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

 Step 7.
 The simulation platform performs simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.

 Step 8a.
-Redriver: The simulation platform uses the signal waveform at the output end of Rx1’s algorithmic model in step 7, regardless whether Rx1’s AMI_GetWave exists or not, as the stimulus of Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redrivers.
+Redriver when Tx1, Rx1, Tx2 and Rx2 have AMI_GetWave: The simulation platform uses the signal waveform at the output end of Rx1’s algorithmic model in step 7 as the stimulus of Tx2’s algorithmic model and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redrivers.

 Step 8b.
+Redriver when Tx1, Rx1, Tx2 or Rx2 do not have AMI_GetWave: The output of Step 4 according to the AMI flow defined in the specification for channels without Repeaters. is convolved with the output of Step 6a by the EDA tool and the result is passed on to Step 8 according to the AMI flow defined in the specification for channels without Repeaters.

+Step 8c.
 Retimer: The simulation platform samples the output waveform of Retimer Rx AMI_GetWave at ½ UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redriver.
 The logic level of the digital stimulus is 1 if sampled value >= Rx1’s Rx_Receiver_Sensitivity and 0 if sampled value <= Rx1’s Rx_Receiver_Sensitivity.
 If –Rx1’s Rx_Receiver_Sensitivity < sampled value < Rx1’s Rx_Reciver_Sensitivity, the logic level is unchanged from the previous bit.
-The digital stimulus have values of -½ volt for logic 0 and +½ volt for logic 1.
+The digital stimulus has values of -½ volt for logic 0 and +½ volt for logic 1.

 Step 9.
 The simulation platform calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2 and Rx2.